- two, asunder" and τομή tomḗ "a cutting, incision". In set theory, a

 false dichotomy...

-dichotomous thinking or
+Dichotomous thinking or

-binary thinking is the
+binary thinking in

 process of